Elieveee/PersonaPilot/contribute.md

 ## Submitting a pull request

 1. Push your changes to your fork.
-2. Submit a pull request to the `master` branch of the YGIT repository.
+2. Submit a pull request to the `main` branch of the PersonaPilot repository.
 3. Include a clear title and description of your changes.
 4. Link any relevant issues in the pull request description.